muneeb706/Graph_Analysis/README.md

-# Q4.5.
-(5 points) What do you observe w.r.t. the performance of RAND and ACC on the two graphs?
+## What do you observe w.r.t. the performance of RAND and ACC on the two graphs?
 Explain.

-## Answer:
+### Answer:

 There is no obvious difference between ACC and RAND immunization policy w.r.t to performance.
 If you looks at the graph closely you will see that in both of the graphs, on average, number of infected nodes after removing nodes by ACC policy is less as compared to number of infected nodes after removing nodes by RAND policy.
 The reason for this could be that in ACC we select random neighbor of randomly selected node, in other words we select only those nodes that have neighbors while on the other hand in RAND we select nodes randomly.
 In RAND, we can get nodes without neighbors and such nodes have less potential to spread virus as compared to nodes that have neighbors.
 Thats why after removing nodes selected by ACC the total number of infected nodes in the graph are less as we remove nodes with neighbors.